flying7eleven/adventskalender/README.md

 - [x] _Frontend_: Removing a winner re-sorts the remaining winners in the cards.
 Always order them alphabetically to prevent this
 - [x] _Frontend_: A warning if the user tries to pick winners for a day, where winners were already picked
 - [ ] _Front- and Backend_: Use the correct semantics for the REST routes
+- [ ] _Front- and Backend_: Be able to change the own password on a settings page